IBM/pino-couch/CONTRIBUTING.md

-# Contributing to the pino-couch project
+# Contributing to the pino-hny project

 We welcome contributions but request that you follow these guidelines.